gitlabhq/gitlabhq/doc/development/doc_styleguide.md

 - Add only one H1 title in each document, by adding `#` at the beginning of it (when using markdown).
 For subheadings, use `##`, `###` and so on
-- For subtitles, make sure to start with the largest and go down, meaning:
-  `#` for the title, `##` for subtitles and `###` for subtitles of the subtitles, etc.
-- Avoid putting numbers in Markdown headings.
-Numbers shift hence documentation anchor links shift too which eventually leads to dead links.
+- Avoid putting numbers in headings.
+Numbers shift, hence documentation anchor links shift too, which eventually leads to dead links.
+If you think it is compelling to add numbers in headings, make sure to at least discuss it with someone in the Merge Request
-- When introducing a new doc, be careful for the headings to be grammatically and syntactically correct.
+- When introducing a new document, be careful for the headings to be grammatically and syntactically correct.
 It is advised to mention one or all of the following GitLab members for a review: `@axil`, `@rspeicher`, `@dblessing`, `@ashleys`, `@nearlythere`.
-This is to ensure that no document with wrong heading is going live without an audit, thus preventing dead links and redirection issues when corrected.
+This is to ensure that no document with wrong heading is going live without an audit, thus preventing dead links and redirection issues when corrected
 - Leave exactly one newline after a heading

 ## Links

-- If the link sets the paragraph spanning across multiple lines, do not use the regular Markdown approach: `[Text](https://example.com)`.
+- If a link makes the paragraph to span across multiple lines, do not use the regular Markdown approach: `[Text](https://example.com)`.
 Instead use `[Text][identifier]` and at the very bottom of the document add:
   `[identifier]: https://example.com`.
-This is another way to make Markdown links which keeps the document clear and concise.
-Extra points if you also add an alternative text: `[identifier]: https://example.com "Alternative text"` that appears when hovering your mouse on a link.
+This is another way to create Markdown links which keeps the document clear and concise.
+Bonus points if you also add an alternative text: `[identifier]: https://example.com "Alternative text"` that appears when hovering your mouse on a link

 ## Images